selwynpolit/d9book/book/nodes-and-fields.md

 ```

-Note.
-If the value for delta 1 is empty, Drupal will throw a warning message `*Warning*: Attempt to read property "value" on null in ...`
+Note, if the value for delta 1 is empty, Drupal will throw a warning message `*Warning*: Attempt to read property "value" on null in ...`

-So rather than reading the `[1]->value` directly,  you should check if there is a value using `isset()` and then, you can read the `->value`.
-Note.
-When you do the isset() test, you don't add the `->value` at the end e.g.
+So rather than reading the `[1]->value` directly,  you should check if there is a value using `isset()` and then you can read the `->value`.
+Note, when you do the isset() test, you don't add the `->value` at the end e.g.

 ```php
 if(!is_null($node->get('field_voting_status')[$vote_number])) {